oracle-livelabs/oci-migration/ebs-cm-landingzones/deploy/deploy.md

   This will then require your local computer password to edit the file.
 Enter the password and you should see a screen similar to the following screenshot.

-  3. At the bottom of the file, type `a` to append a new line.
+  3. At the bottom of the file, enter `a` to append a new line.

   4. Add the following entry as follows: